jyotipro10/Sentiment-Analysis-in-Natural-Language-Processing/README.md

 # Sentiment-Analysis-in-Natural-Language-Processing
-## This was my summer project under Dr. Prosenjit Gupta in Elahe Technologies.
+## This was my summer project under Dr. Prosenjit Gupta under Elahe Technologies.
 (May'20 - Jul'20)

 In the learning phase, we have learnt about Python programming language along with various libraries of python programming language.
 After that, we moved towards Natural Language